proinfocus/TestCaseGenerator/README.md

 A tool to generate C# methods as well as test cases for those methods, quickly.

 ## Next Update
 Working on including Exception test cases and improvements to existing Regular class where duplicate methods are added.
-Please watching this space for more updates.
+Keep watching this space for more updates.

 ## System Requirements
 It requires .Net Framework 4.0 and above to work with no other dependencies.